DASV12/rosbag2pointcloud/README.md

 </details>

 ## Conclusions
+Section still in process
 reconstructions: (Add results page with real dataset and simulated dataset) errores en las mascaras

 ## Future work
+Section still in process
 Use the reconstruction and images to train a model for autonomous navigation.
 Explore alternatives for densification and voxelization Add images to an existing sparse model